 During development you may stop the RaspiBrick firmware by clicking "Terminate Python on Target".
-In this mode, you get back all output to stdout and they are displayed in the TigerJython Message window.
-This is very convenient to trace runtime errors or debug your program by adding print statements.
+In this mode, you get back in the TigerJython Message window all output of your program sent to stdout (e.g. from print).
+This is very convenient to trace runtime errors or debug your program by adding extra print statements.

 Running the RaspiBrick firmware you can execute up to 9 downloaded Python scripts by selecting them with a push-button double-click without the need of an external PC or an attached screen/keyboard.

 Many IDE are provided to execute "external command", among them Geany.
 We developed a cross-platform application RaspiRemoteManager.jar (download, incl. source) that executes the necessary SSH command to communicate with the RaspiBrick firmware.
 Copy it in any directory (e.g. c:\rrm) and modify the entries in Geany's Build | Set Build Commands as shown below: